Pandemic has shown multilateralism the way forward; India an example: IPU chief | Politics

 ''This pandemic shows how small we are.
 Multilateralism is the solution to this and India is an example,'' the head of the international body of legislatures said.

 Emphasising that India should get its due place in the global order, he said, ''Portugal supports India's claim to permanent membership of the (United Nations) Security Council.''
+Modi later tweeted, ''Glad to have met @IPUPresident Mr Duarte Pacheco.
+We spoke on a wide range of issues.
+Also heard his insightful views during his address to MPs earlier today.''
 Speaking at the event, Lok Sabha Speaker Om Birla said India has a clearly stated policy against expansionism and terrorism.
 Birla also said no parliament should debate laws passed by the legislatures of other nations and issues related to their sovereignty.

 His remarks came days after British lawmakers discussed the farmers' protest in India.